The woman seemed to be making some pretty good points, until she stopped with, “Ugh! Those (people she disagrees with) are just so stupid!!”

 There are no smart people or stupid people, just people being smart or being stupid.

-Being smart means thinking things through - trying to find the real answer, not the first answer.
+Being smart means thinking things through.
+It means trying to find the real answer, not the easiest answer.

 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game : you lose by default.